DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 purely rhetorical.
 Olavo de Carvalho developed his rhetorical-discursive techniques on his YouTube channel in the form of pseudo-philosophy lessons for his followers.
 However, there is no systematic development of his thinking.
-If we analyze Olavo de Carvalho's commentaries about his own style, it becomes clear that he never fully comprehends the nature or reach of his own techniques.
+If we analyze Olavo de Carvalho\'s commentaries about his own style, it becomes clear that he never fully comprehends the nature or reach of his own techniques.
 His discursive technique is not a product of an explicitly elaborated art, as rhetoric is, but rather an